Noah Walker is a New York City-based writer, the former digital editor of Gripped Magazine, and dedicated climber. Follow Noah on Instagram here.

 The following is a breakdown of all indoor rock climbing gyms in Manhattan, Brooklyn, and Queens.
 Though efforts are underway to increase access to a broader range of New Yorkers, currently no climbing gyms exist in The Bronx or on Staten Island.

-GP-81 | Greenpoint, Brooklyn
+GP-81 | Bushwick, Brooklyn

-Day Pass Price: $NA
+Day Pass Price: Coming May 2024

-Space: 0 square feet
+Space: TBD square feet

 Brooklyn Boulders Queensbridge | Queens